syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 N>

-* Appointment that lasts through an entire day (exact 24 hours) will be considered as all day appointment without setting IsAllDay property.
-For example 06/29/2020 12:00AM to 06/30/2020 12:00AM.
+* Appointment that lasts for an entire day (exact 24 hours) will be considered as an all-day appointment without setting the `IsAllDay` property.
+For example: From 06/29/2020 12:00AM to 06/30/2020 12:00AM.

-* In all day panel of day, week and work week views, AllDay appointments are ordered and rendered based on start date time of appointment,followed by time duration of appointment and followed by `IsAllDay` appointments.
+* In an all-day panel of the day, week and work week views, the AllDay appointments are ordered and rendered based on the start date-time of the appointment, followed by the time duration and `IsAllDay` of the appointments respectively.

 [View sample in GitHub](https://github.com/SyncfusionExamples/all-day-appointments-scheduler-xamarin)